 From 2013 to 2017, Bill worked as the director of the Your Novel Year program at Arizona State University, an online certificate program for those wishing to write young adult novels.
 He co-founded the program, created the curriculum, and taught many of the classes.
-Since then, he has accepted one-on-one mentorships with writers seeking publication.
+He originally received an MFA in Creative Writing at Arizona State University in 2005, and he occasionally teaches creative writing in the classroom there.
+Currently, Bill offers private mentorships, working one-on-one with writers seeking publication.

 Bill loves to teach and has great passion for helping writers find their voice as they work through a manuscript.

 HOW IT WORKS

 Writers interested in a one-on-one mentorship are encouraged to apply (process explained below).
 There is no application fee at this time.
 The mentorship selection process is competitive; Bill caps the number of mentees he works with at any one time at three so that mentees get his full attention.